More productive for staff

 - Management get real-time reports of all activities and are rapidly able to respond to concerns.

 What I love about the system is that it makes our team look very professional.
 Officers are informed as something happens.
-We no longer have to come back into the office.
+We no longer have to come back to the office.
 I know my list, I can get it done and now paperwork doesn’t take up my lunch break.

 Improving customer journeys: Contact handling